What are the four 4 parts of a coaching session?

-The two most important skills for a coach are the ability to ask good questions and the ability to listen effectively.
 If the role of WeCoaches will be to help the coach find his own solution to resolve business issues or overcome obstacles, the coach must trust the coach and let her guide him through this process.
 Discovering and attracting these drivers can be a powerful way to prepare someone for effective participation as a coach.
-The coach-coach relationship is a continuous evolution, in fact, the journey as a coach changes over time.
+The fourth and final phase of the GROW model is the will phase.
+This structure does not negate the uniqueness of the session, but simply provides a “hanger” on which to hang your training work.

 Barbara Kutella